johnjoel061/johnjoel061/README.md

-👋 Hey there!
+# 👋 Hey there!
 I'm John Joel Alfabete

-A Full-Stack Developer based in the Philippines 🇵🇭
+**`A Full-Stack Developer based in the Philippines 🇵🇭`**

 I’m a passionate Full-Stack Developer with **1 year of hands-on experience** building responsive, full-featured web applications using the **JavaScript ecosystem**.
+I also do content creation on Tiktok to share my journey and improvment on my software development career.

 🚀 What I'm Currently Doing: